-- 09: Total revenues and investment return Report total revenues and investment return.
-Please check to make sure that the amount is the same as the amount found in your GPFS. - 10: 12-month Student FTE from E12 This number for full-time equivalent (FTE) student enrollment is carried over from the 12-month enrollment survey - 11: Total revenues and investment return per Student FTE This amount is generated by dividing line 09 by line 10.
+19 - 12-month Student FTE from E12 - This number for full-time equivalent (FTE) student enrollment is carried over from the 12-month enrollment survey.

+20 - Total revenues and investment return per Student FTE - This amount is generated by dividing line 16 by line 19.
 This calculated value is used by the system to compare the data reported by the institution to the data of institutions that are in the same sector (e.g., public/private, 4-year/2-year) to see if the calculated value is an extreme value that is too high or low.
 While it is not anticipated that your institution would have the same overall revenues, this comparison may be useful for ensuring that all appropriate revenues have been included in the finance survey component, or excluded when appropriate.